seatable-data/api/README.md

 ## Basic

-A table in SeaTable is called a database table (dtable).
+SeaTable manages your bases.
+A base contains multiple tables.
+A table contains columns and rows.
+A base is also called dtable in this API document.

 SeaTable server consists of following component:

-* dtable-web: The web site for manage dtables.
+* dtable-web: The web site for manage bases.
-* dtable-server: Store the dtables and provide collaborating feature.
+* dtable-server: Store the bases and provide collaborating feature.
 * seaf-server: Store attachments (files and images)

 ## API Basics